Brooke Hogan Flaunts Gym-Honed Figure In A Tiny Teal Bikini While Frolicking On The Beach

 Brooke Hogan showed off her incredible figure while frolicking with some friends at the beach.
 The reality star featured the post on her Instagram feed on February 10, and her fans have been loving the sight.

-The photo captured Brooke and a few pals having some fun in the sun.
+Brooke and a few pals were captured having some fun in the sun.
 Per her geotag, the group of friends was in South Beach in Miami.
-Brooke stood in the middle of the girls, tipping one toe in the sand.
-She placed one arm around her pal’s’ back, raising the opposite over her head.
+Brooke stood in the middle, tipping one toe in the sand.
+She placed one arm around her pal's' back, raising the opposite over her head.

 Brooke met the camera lens with an alluring stare.
 Ocean waves were crashing at their backs, and it looked like a beautiful day with hardly any clouds.

 Brooke's day at the beach called for a sexy teal bikini that did more showing than it did covering.
 The top featured a halterneck style with thin straps that secured over her muscular arms.
 Its scoop neckline and impossibly small cups showed a generous glimpse of her bronzed cleavage.
 The bottom of the suit was tight on her ribs, pushing her chest up even further.